Chiral spin liquid instability of the Kitaev honeycomb model with crystallographic defects

-\paragraph{\textit{Defect Fluxes --- }} Solving Eqn.~\ref{eq_kitaev} produces a Majorana fermion hopping model with emergent gauge fields whose fluxes on odd sided plaquettes are imaginary.
-To determine the flux energies we numerically diagonalized systems with one or multiple SW defects with various flux configurations, including the cases of two SW defects with $\pi$-flux bound to each, involving a nonlocal gauge field.
+Solving Eqn. \ref{eq_kitaev} with Kitaev's now-standard approach \cite{kitaev_anyons_2006} produces a quadratic Majorana fermion model coupled to a discrete gauge field.
+On hexagonal plaquettes the gauge field produces $0$ or $\pi$ fluxes with corresponding phase accumulation $\pm 1$ by the Majorana fermions; the fermion energy is minimized by the zero flux sector.
+On the odd sided plaquettes the gauge field produces $\pm \pi/2$ fluxes whose phases are correspondingly imaginary $\pm i$.
+To determine the energetically preferred fluxes on the odd plaquettes we numerically diagonalized systems with one or multiple SW defects with various flux configurations, including the cases of two SW defects with net $\pi$-flux bound to each, involving a nonlocal gauge field.

 We find that each SW defect has a pair of degenerate ground state flux configurations related to each other by time reversal.
-These two states, which consist of $\pm i$ ($\mp i$) fluxes on 5 (7) sided plaquettes, can be labeled by an Ising variable $\mu^z_r=\pm 1$ with $r$ denoting the defect location.
-We denote the $\mu^z=\pm 1$ pair of ground states as ``Lieb-flux" states since their property of opposite fluxes on 5 and 7 sided plaquettes corresponds to an (unproven) extension of Lieb's theorem \cite{lieb_flux_1994}, which is consistent with numerical results on the pentaheptite lattice \cite{peri_nonabelian_2020}, amorphous lattices \cite{cassella_exact_2023}, and 5-7 dislocations \cite{petrova_unpaired_2014,borhani_realspace_2025}.
+These two states, which consist of $\pm \pi/2$ ($\mp \pi/2$) fluxes on 5 (7) sided plaquettes, can be labeled by an Ising variable $\mu^z_r=\pm 1$ with $r$ denoting the defect location.
+We denote the $\mu^z=\pm 1$ pair of ground states as ``Lieb-flux" states since their property of opposite fluxes on 5 and 7 sided plaquettes corresponds to an (unproven) extension of Lieb's theorem \cite{lieb_flux_1994}, which is consistent with numerical results on the pentaheptite lattice \cite{peri_nonabelian_2020}, amorphous lattices \cite{cassella_exact_2023, grushin_amorphous_2023}, and 5-7 dislocations \cite{petrova_unpaired_2014,borhani_realspace_2025}.
 Analytical justification for Lieb-flux states being the ground states can also be obtained in a different limit, that of the bond anisotropic trivially gapped Kitaev ``A" phase, as we discuss elsewhere \cite{seth_generation_2025}.
 The study of the excited state flux configurations, their energetics and local contributions to chirality (including an unusual combined monopole-quadrupole excitation), is also reserved for a separate discussion \cite{seth_generation_2025}.

 \paragraph{\textit{Topological Majorana Gap and Chern Number --- }}